VKrishna04/VKrishna04.github.io/docs/Contact Page.md

 ## ✨ **Summary**

-The contact page revamp successfully transforms a redundant form-based page into a valuable, informative hub that:
+The Contact Page revamp successfully transforms a redundant form-based page into a valuable, informative hub that:
 - Provides immediate value to visitors
 - Sets clear expectations for communication
 - Showcases current focus and collaboration interests